MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-custom-data-channels.md

 >[!IMPORTANT]
 >Custom data channels require a custom host app and a custom player app, as it allows for communication between the two custom apps.

->[!INFO]
+>[!TIP]
->See also the host and player samples inside the [Holographic Remoting samples github repository](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples) for a simple ping-pong example.
+>A simple ping-pong example can be found in the host and player samples inside the [Holographic Remoting samples github repository](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples).
 Uncomment ```#define ENABLE_CUSTOM_DATA_CHANNEL_SAMPLE``` inside the SampleHostMain.h / SamplePlayerMain.h files to enable the sample code.

 # Create a custom data channel